luiscoco/Curso_Aprende_Blazor-Nivel_Intermedio-AI_eShopSupport-Assistant_Fixed-With-Azure_OpenAI/README.md

 ![image](https://github.com/user-attachments/assets/7ce34309-63e3-45ed-8d05-6093c0be7cda)

-We select the **StaffUI** web page as highlighted in the previous image
+We select the **Staffwebui** web page as highlighted in the previous image

 For exmple we select the ticket 298